 6.X.2 Procedures

 Before moving the UE to CM-IDLE state, the NG-RAN or AMF may decide to trigger the AN release procedure based on the coverage information.

+Editor’s Note: Whether it is RAN, the AMF or either that triggers AN/S1 release based on coverage information is FFS.